In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 How can we tell?

-Students should notice that taller students tend to have longer stride lengths.
+Students might notice that taller students tend to have longer stride lengths.

 - Ask: Could you use this graph to predict the stride lengths of younger/shorter and older/taller students?
 How?